SteffeyDev/atemOSC/README.md

-# AtemOSC v2.5
+# AtemOSC v2.5.2

 ## Features
 This is a macOS application, providing an interface to control an ATEM video switcher via OSC.

 ![atemOSC](https://github.com/danielbuechele/atemOSC/raw/master/atemOSC.jpg)

 The current version is built for Mac OS 10.12 SDK (as of version 2.4.7).
-A compiled and runnable version of the atemOSC is included.
+A compiled and runnable version of the atemOSC is included which has been built against Blackmagic SDK 7.3 (as of version 2.5.2).

 ----------